 Sometimes you get lucky and get invited 2 or 3 times during the month of January… in February it is over – you can finally start that New Year’s resolution.

-I recommend drinking a light tea with a galette des Rois.
+I recommend drinking a light tea with a brioche des Rois.

 If you would like to make your very own delicious Brioche des Rois, you’ll want to grab my recipe below: